TannerPerrien/meethue.co/_guides/bloom-vs-iris.md

 #### Concealability

 The shells on these lights are considerably different.
 The Bloom is discreet while the Iris is bulbous and flashy.
-If you want the fixture to blend in, the Bloom is is around 30% smaller than the Iris and has its power cord positioned towards the light/subject so that it is easier to conceal.
+If you want the fixture to blend in, the Bloom is around 30% smaller than the Iris and has its power cord positioned towards the light/subject so that it is easier to conceal.
 The Iris on the other hand has the power cord positioned away from the light and in the way.

 Bottom line: If you're looking for a light that is subtle and easier to conceal, and you don't need to hit a huge wall, go with the Bloom.
 If you need to put a larger splash of color on the wall or you want a light fixture that stands out, the Iris is for you!